napari/packaging/README.md

 # napari packaging

-This repository stores the CI pipelines and helper scripts needed to create the conda-based installers for Linux, macOS and Windows.
+This repository stores the CI pipelines and helper scripts needed to create conda-based napari installers for Linux, macOS and Windows.

 You can find more information in the following resources: